irdest/irdest/docs/developer/src/technical/irdest-core/api.md

 ## User store

-An instance of libqaul keeps track of users on the network, and general user announcements, which are saved in the user store.
+An instance of irdest-core keeps track of users on the network, and general user announcements, which are saved in the user store.
 These user profiles are slowly filled with metadata, as more information becomes available about a user: did they set an avatar recently, do